psf/black/README.md

 ### Installation

 _Black_ can be installed by running `pip install black`.
-It requires Python 3.6.2+ to run but you can reformat Python 2 code with it, too.
+It requires Python 3.6.2+ to run.
+If you want to format Python 2 code as well, install with `pip install black[python2]`.

 #### Install from GitHub